wotzebra/laravel-swagger-ui/README.md

 ];
 ```

 By default, the MCP server is protected by the `auth:api` middleware and the `viewSwaggerUI` gate.
-If you are using Laravel Passport, then you still have to enable the MCP OAuth routes by adding `Mcp::oauthRoutes()` to your codebase.
+If you are using Laravel Passport, then you still have to enable the MCP OAuth routes by adding `Mcp::oauthRoutes()` and a Passport authorization view to your codebase.

 ### Testing